exonet/securemessage/README.md

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [releases](link-releases) for more information on what has changed recently.

 ## Testing